-Informational material and contact information should be presented in a way that the students can obtain information about the different educational programs and specializations.
+Information material and contact information should be presented in a way that students can obtain information about the different educational programs and specializations.

 - Scholarship amount

-All students get the same amount irrespectively from where they come and to where they go.
+All students get the same grant amount irrespectively from where they come and to where they go.
 The standard amount for each semester is maximum 1480€, according to Nordplus regulations.
-However, the scholarship could also be lower if the in NORDTEK total available amount money assigned for scholarships is too low.
+However, the scholarship amount per student can also be less if the total funding available for scholarships is insufficient.

 - Application procedure